luz-ojeda/cook-api/README.md

 Tests can be found in the `CookApi.Tests` project.

 Integration tests rely on a PostgreSQL database that is created on runtime and deleted after all tests have run.
-The connection string for this database is retrieved in the `CustomWebApplicationFactory.cs` file from `appsettings.Development.json` `TestDB` value.
+The connection string for this database is retrieved in the `CustomWebApplicationFactory.cs` file from `appsettings.Development.json` `Test` value.

 To run them: